aarmey/CV/Meyer_CV.md

 # Conference & Invited Presentations (Last Five Years)

+_Massachusetts Institute of Technology, Biological Engineering_, Invited Oral Presentation \hfill September 2024
+"The structure is the message: building an integrative view of immunity with tensors."

 _Cytokine Based Drug Development Summit_, Invited Oral Presentation \hfill May 2024
 "New Cytokine Targeting Strategies Enabled by Multivalent Cis-Targeted Complexes."